 If you are coming to Byron Bay, you should fly into Brisbane International Airport, which is the closest international airport to Byron Bay.

-Byron Bay is located 175kms from Brisbane International Airport.
+Byron Bay is located 175kms from Brisbane International Airport and the best way to arrive here is to book a shuttle service from the airport to your accommodation.
+The companies we recommend are Byron Easy Bus and Go Byron.

 If you are coming to Melbourne, you will fly into Tullamarine Airport, which is the busiest airport in Australia.
 Fitzroy is located 20 kms from Tullamarine Airport.
+You can get a shuttle service from the airport to your accommodation or get a Uber or taxi which can be easily found at the airport.
+The shuttle companies recommended are Skybus and Starbus.

-Link to Byron Map
+Link to Byron Bay map

-Link to Melbourne Map
+Link to Melbourne map